John Askey: Hartlepool United

+Truro City

+On 6 June 2024, Askey was appointed manager of National League South side Truro City on a multi-year contract with the expectation of a fight against relegation.
+He was named as National League South Manager of the Week following a 1–0 win over league leaders Hemel Hempstead Town on 5 October.
+He signed a new multi-year contract in December with the club fourth in the table.
+Truro ended the 2024–25 season as champions with 26 wins from 46 games to win a place in the fifth tier for the first time in the history of Cornish football.
+He was later named National League South Manager of the Season for his side's success.

 Managerial style

 Askey has a reputation for playing attractive football and for managing teams on a budget by spotting ability in young players and helping revive the careers of players whose careers had stalled.
 His favoured formation is a 4–3–3 and he prefers to play with a high-tempo, pressing style.
 Former player Adam Yates said that Askey was a hard working coach who was open to input from his players and did not hold a grudge; in terms of tactics he felt Askey was "quite fond of the three in midfield and three up top".
 Macclesfield and Port Vale defender Kieran Kennedy said that Askey liked to play passing football but also "he had a plan B, C and D which really helped us if we were up against it."
 Football agent Phil Sproson described Askey as "an attack-minded manager".

 Personal life

 His father, Colin Askey, had a 15-year career in the Football League, spent mostly with Port Vale.
 His brother, Bob Askey, managed Newcastle Town.
-Macclesfield council named Askey 'Honourary Freeman of Macclesfield' in a ceremony in August 2018.
+Macclesfield council named Askey 'Honorary Freeman of Macclesfield' in a ceremony in August 2018.
 When Macclesfield Town was liquidated in September 2020 over debts exceeding £500,000, it was revealed that Askey was personally owed £173,000 by the club.